Skip to main content

 • Take longer to heat.

-Very much like single coil setups, dual coils work the same, only there are two coils doing the action.
-With these configurations, the wattage gets evenly distributed between the coils, allowing your vaporizer double the heating power, and double the vapor production (in theory).
+Dual coils work similarly to single coil setups, but with two coils doing the action.
+In these configurations, the wattage is evenly distributed between the coils, allowing your vaporizer double the heating power and double the vapor production (in theory).

 Dual Coil Pros:

-• Due to the power of two coils, there is more contact between the e-liquid and the coils, resulting in warmer, more powerful, higher volumes of vapor.
+• Enhanced contact between the e-liquid and the coils, resulting in warmer, more powerful, higher volumes of vapor.

-• Less waiting time; two coils heat faster than one, so they vaporize the liquid in half the time as single coil setups.
+• Less waiting time; two coils heat faster than one, vaporizing the liquid in half the time of single coil setups.

 Dual Coil Cons: